owncloud/QA/Server/Test_Plan_OCIS_Smoke_Test.md

 - [ ] try to upload file (more 1 Gb)
 - [ ] increase quota to 5Gb and try again
 - [ ] delete file
-- [ ] add member Marie with editor role
+- [ ] add member Marie with "Can edit with versions and trashbin" role
-- [ ] add member Einstein with viewer role
+- [ ] add member Einstein with "Can view" role
-- [ ] add member Moss with manager role
+- [ ] add member Moss with "Can manage" role

 Marie:
 - [ ] cannot change image but can change description